hexbus/ppebcr-docs/README.md

 - Subdirectories are not recommend
 - Image files are raw sector dumps, not filesystem dumps.
 - File sizes up to ~2GB per image supported.
+Large images have been tested; for reliability keep each image ≤ ~2 GB.
 - Images may contain multiple partitions, formatted using Myarc HD utilities.

 ---